Williambd/Williambd/README.md

 - 👋 Hi, I’m Liam Deaton
-- 👀 I’m interested in using Data to better understand the world.
+- 👀 I’m interested in using data to better understand the world.